mintoolkit/mint/README.md

 - `--tar` -- Push image from a local tar file.
 - `--as` -- Tag the selected image with the specified name before pushing.

-Note that `slim registry push LOCAL_DOCKER_IMAGE_NAME` is a shortcut for `slim registry push --docker LOCAL_DOCKER_IMAGE_NAME`.
+Note that `mint registry push LOCAL_DOCKER_IMAGE_NAME` is a shortcut for `mint registry push --docker LOCAL_DOCKER_IMAGE_NAME`.

 Normally you have to explicitly tag the target image to have a name that's appropriate for the destination registry.
 The `--as` flag is a convinient way to tag the image while you are pushing it.
-Here's an example pushing a local Docker `nginx` image to a local registry: `slim registry push --docker nginx --as localhost:5000/nginx`
+Here's an example pushing a local Docker `nginx` image to a local registry: `mint registry push --docker nginx --as localhost:5000/nginx`

 You can create a local registry using the `server` subcommand.
 See the `server` sub-command section below for more details.

 #### `COPY` SUBCOMMAND OPTIONS

-USAGE: `slim registry copy [SRC_IMAGE] [DST_IMAGE]`
+USAGE: `mint registry copy [SRC_IMAGE] [DST_IMAGE]`

 NOTE: Just a placeholder for now (TBD)

 #### `IMAGE-INDEX-CREATE` SUBCOMMAND OPTIONS

-USAGE: `slim registry image-index-create --image-index-name [MULTI-ARCH_IMAGE_TAG] --image-name [IMAGE_ONE] --image-name [IMAGE_TWO]`
+USAGE: `mint registry image-index-create --image-index-name [MULTI-ARCH_IMAGE_TAG] --image-name [IMAGE_ONE] --image-name [IMAGE_TWO]`

 Flags: